 We also implemented the teach-back method, where we asked them about the lesson plan and what to do when they get home.
 It was incredible to see the children actively listen and participate in the lesson.
 I was shocked by their genuine enthusiasm and their eagerness to learn about oral health.
 By educating these kids at a young age, Schools for Smiles is able to make a positive difference in their daily routines and lives.
 I believe that this is a rewarding experience for every pre-dent and/or pre-health student, as it gives a glimpse of what the life of a doctor or health professional is like.
 Looking ahead, I am excited for what else is in store for Schools for Smiles and hopeful that we will grow into a larger organization where we will be able to reach a wider audience.”

 Another member of Schools for Smiles, Negar Manafpour, described something similar: “It’s been an incredible experience teaching elementary students about oral health with School for Smiles.”
 Negar shared that “Personally, with an ambition to become a pediatric dentist in the future, it’s always great working with young students.
-School for Smiles has created an opportunity for aspiring dentists like I, to gain an insight about the communication/relationship/bonding aspect when working with kids which has taught us what pediatric dentistry is about.
-We educated the students about how to correctly brush their teeth, how unhealthy food can create cavity, and oral health in general using unique, interesting methods.
+School for Smiles has created an opportunity for aspiring dentists like me, to gain an insight into the communication/relationship/bonding aspect when working with kids which has taught us what pediatric dentistry is about.
+We educated the students about how to correctly brush their teeth, how unhealthy food can create cavity, and oral health, in general, using unique, interesting methods.
 This particular experience helped us to gain a better perspective and understanding of what the profession is about when It comes to young kids.
 I was inspired by the teamwork and engagement between us and the children and it is definitely something I would want to choose as a profession in the future.”

 One of the main points that Schools for Smiles reinforces is the importance of fluoride, and how simply drinking fluoridated water through the tap or water fountains at public schools can strengthen tooth enamel and prevent cavities.
 Appropriate use of fluoride during childhood can lead to a healthy smile in the future.